Offshore Trust vs. Offshore LLC

 An offshore trust established by a U.S. person is treated as a foreign grantor trust.
 All income is taxable to the grantor in the year earned.
 The trust must file Form 3520-A annually (or the grantor must file a substitute).
 The grantor must file Form 3520 to report transactions with the trust.
 FBAR and Form 8938 apply to trust-held foreign accounts.

 When the trust owns the LLC, both sets of reporting obligations apply.
 The compliance burden is cumulative, not duplicative, meaning each entity generates its own filing requirements.
-This is the primary driver of the higher annual compliance costs associated with the combined structure.
+Cumulative reporting is the primary driver of the higher annual compliance costs associated with the combined structure.

 Bankruptcy Exposure

-The practical difference is that a trust-LLC structure may provide somewhat stronger positioning in bankruptcy because the trustee’s independent control over assets and the trust’s duress provisions create procedural complexity that a standalone LLC does not.
-But neither structure is bankruptcy-proof, and clients who are contemplating or approaching bankruptcy should understand that offshore planning is not a substitute for bankruptcy-specific strategies.
+The practical difference is that a trust-LLC structure may provide somewhat stronger positioning in bankruptcy because the trustee’s independent control and the trust’s duress provisions create procedural complexity that a standalone LLC does not.
+But neither structure is bankruptcy-proof, and individuals contemplating or approaching bankruptcy should understand that offshore planning is not a substitute for bankruptcy-specific strategies.

 When to Use Each Structure

-A standalone offshore LLC is appropriate for clients with moderate litigation exposure and $250,000 to $1,000,000 in liquid assets who want creditor deterrence at a manageable cost.
+A standalone offshore LLC is appropriate for individuals with moderate litigation exposure and $250,000 to $1,000,000 in liquid assets who want creditor deterrence at a manageable cost.
 The LLC provides meaningful statutory barriers, jurisdictional inconvenience for creditors, and ownership privacy.
-It is particularly useful for clients whose risk profile involves potential future claims rather than active or imminent litigation.
+It is particularly useful for individuals whose risk profile involves potential future claims rather than active or imminent litigation.

-An offshore trust with an underlying LLC is appropriate for clients with higher litigation exposure, larger asset bases ($500,000 or more in transferable assets), or a need for the strongest available protection.
-The trust is also the better choice for clients facing active litigation or those whose professional activities create ongoing, high-severity risk (physicians, real estate developers, contractors, and business owners with personal guarantees).
-The impossibility defense and the elimination of the domestic enforcement vulnerability justify the additional cost for these clients.
+An offshore trust with an underlying LLC is appropriate for individuals with higher litigation exposure, larger asset bases ($500,000 or more in transferable assets), or a need for the strongest available protection.
+The trust is also the better choice for individuals facing active litigation or those whose professional activities create ongoing, high-severity risk (physicians, real estate developers, contractors, and business owners with personal guarantees).

-The combined structure is also preferable for clients who want the flexibility to escalate protection as circumstances change.
-During ordinary times, the client manages assets through the LLC with minimal trustee involvement.
-If litigation materializes, the trustee activates the trust’s protective features by removing the client as manager.
-This built-in escalation mechanism is not available with a standalone LLC.
+The combined structure is also preferable for individuals who want the flexibility to escalate protection as circumstances change.
+During ordinary times, the individual manages assets through the LLC with minimal trustee involvement.
+If litigation materializes, the trustee activates the trust’s protective features by removing the individual as manager.
+The built-in escalation mechanism is not available with a standalone LLC.

-For clients who begin with a standalone LLC and later determine that the trust’s additional protection is necessary, the LLC can be restructured by transferring the membership interest to a newly formed offshore trust.
-This transition adds cost but preserves the existing LLC structure, bank accounts, and investment positions.
-The reverse is not common because clients who establish trusts rarely downgrade to a standalone LLC.
+For individuals who begin with a standalone LLC and later determine that the trust’s additional protection is necessary, the LLC can be restructured by transferring the membership interest to a newly formed offshore trust.
+The transition adds cost but preserves the existing LLC structure, bank accounts, and investment positions.
+The reverse is not common because individuals who establish trusts rarely downgrade to a standalone LLC.